Fish On! Guide in one of Alaska's most productive/beautiful fisheries!

 - Provide outstanding service to our guests.
 Exceed their expectations.

-- Handles all opening and closing duties required to operate the restaurant, including but not limited to ensuring that all stocking is done, the dining room is clean, break down and set up of buffets, resets of dining space.
+- Handles all opening and closing duties required to operate the restaurant, including but not limited to ensuring that all stocking is done, the dining room is clean, break down and set up of stations, resets of dining space.

 - Promote environment conducive to teamwork.